-Here are a few of our favorite.
+Here are a few favorites.
 Ask your hotel about the myriad of other options, or look for shopping maps and booklets like Go Palermo or the Mapas de Buenos Aires shopping map series.
 Both the English-language publications Buenos Aires Herald and the Argentina Independent have great articles on local shopping too.

 Paseo Del Cuero

-Some of the most interesting and unusual designs can be found in this store, another of my favorites in Buenos Aires.
+Some of the most interesting and unusual designs can be found in this store.
 Cesar Franco first started designing for tango dancers and the theater, and this shows in his clothing.
-There’s everything from sportswear to wedding dresses, and it is his fascinating leather coats, often made by marrying leather strips with richly designed fabric that really catch my eye.
+There’s everything from sportswear to wedding dresses, and it is his fascinating leather coats, often made by marrying leather strips with richly designed fabric that really catches the eye.
 The designs have a Renaissance sensibility to them.
-Monday to Friday from 10:00 a.m. to 6:00 p.m., Saturday 10:00 a.m. to 2:00 p.m., and by appointment.
-Rivadavia 2206, 1st floor, Suite A at Uriburu. +54/11-4952-5277.
-Metro stop Congreso.

 Location: Rivadavia 2206, 1st floor, Suite A at Uriburu.
 Metro stop Congreso.